oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

-# Use Themes and Theme Styles
+# Create a Template Component Plug-in

 ## Introduction

-In this lab, you use the Theme Roller to save a new Theme Style.
-Then, you enable end users to apply this style while running the application.
+In this lab, you start using the Theme Roller to set a new theme style, enhancing the application's appearance with a fresh layout and color scheme.
+After that, you'll create a plug-in as a template component called "Hero."
+This custom plug-in will be a visual and interactive component, allowing dynamic headers, descriptions, and search features to be integrated within an application page.

 Estimated Time: 10 minutes

 ### Objectives

-In this lab, you will:

-- Set the following pages as public pages:
-  - Products
-  - Shopping Cart
-  - Order Information

-- Disable the Navigation Menu
+- Apply a new theme style to the application.

+- Create and configure a plug-in as a template component.

-- Enhance the Navigation Bar
+- Customize the plug-in with attributes and slots.

+- Integrate the plug-in within a page region to test its functionality.

 ### Downloads